-KidsCanSucceed is a premium specialist learning support service for schools and families of children primarily aged 4-13, although assessments are provided for older students when appropriate.
+KidsCanSucceed is a premium specialist learning support service for schools and families of children primarily aged 3-9 ( There is a wider age range in Malaysia).

 We work on the principle that every child deserves the best foundations for learning and succeeding in life.
 KCS is a small organisation and clients come to us by word of mouth, personal recommendations and professional referrals.
 Client numbers are limited to ensure maximum personalised attention, whether for staff training or for 1:1 Assessments of Academic Potential.
 We also provide specialist training for music teachers working 1:1 and in small groups with children with learning differences.

 Based in the U.K., services are provided internationally and currently in the following locations:

 I am a former U.K. primary school headteacher and Director of Learning Development at a major international independent school.
 I am an Associate Member of the British Dyslexia Association and currently completing a doctorate at the University of Reading.
 My research has covered concepts of school readiness from a developmental, cognitive-motor perspective and I am now focusing on music teachers’ understanding of dyslexia in young children.
 I am exploring research into rhythm, sensory processing and physical interventions .
 In 2017, I have been invited to present in Italy, Cyprus, Hong Kong, Singapore,Ireland, Australia and Malaysia.
 An Ed.D. represents the highest form of academic scholarship and demands rigorous and critical analysis and I am honoured to have been asked to speak on my work at an international level.

 I have a masters degree in special educational needs and trained with The Institute for Neuro-Physiological Psychology.

 I also trained in the Johansen IAS auditory programme and I am a Certified Practitioner with Move to Learn.

 I have written several books and many articles about learning differences.
 Children are often referred to me via previous clients, schools, educational psychologists and other professionals.